downingtim/Competencies/README.md

 Figure 4.
 Principal components (PC) analysis of the correlations across the competency data shown across PC1 (accounting for 32% of all variation) and PC (10%).

 Figure 5.
-The compentencies' mean survey score for each career stage where I is shown by filled circles, II by inverted triangles, stage III by boxes, and the managerial stage by the stars.
+The competencies' mean survey score for each career stage where I is shown by grey circles, II by inverted blue triangles, stage III by navy squares, and the (M) managerial stage by filled orange circles.
+The competencies are grouped into the existing basic ones (A3-C3), existing transversal set (D3-M3) and new aspects added by this study (N1-S1).

 References: